 – Understanding of conditional formatting

-Step 1: Select the Checkbox Column (See Also: How To Create A Balance Sheet In Google Sheets)
+Step 1: Select the Checkbox Column (See Also: How To Make Google Sheet Fit On One Page)

 Select the column containing the checkboxes you want to format.